-The semester starts with an analysis of the superblock proposal and its suitability for a city like New York, where experiments and speculation are already populating newspapers and gathering attention from the architecture community.
+The semester starts with research and analysis of the superblock proposal, WHO recommendations, and their suitability for a city like New York, where experiments and speculation are already populating newspapers and gathering attention from the architecture community.

-Students, working in pairs, will analyze the superblock implemented in Poblenou and look for potential applications in a defined area in the East Village, in Manhattan.
+Students, working in pairs, will analyze the superblock implemented in Poblenou and look for potential applications in a defined area in Central Harlem, in Manhattan.
 Students will establish potential traffic patterns, limits, pedestrian areas, bike paths, in order to propose the configuration, number of blocks and functioning of the Superblock.
-In the process, students will study the area's community board (East Village - community board 03), the theoretical stakeholders of the projects, and will look for a collective definition of the term 'Public', in Public Space.
+In the process, students will study the area's community board (Central Harlem - community board 10), the theoretical stakeholders of the projects, and will look for a collective definition of the term 'Public', in Public Space.